FREQUENTLY ASKED QUESTIONS

 In regard to elopements, my travel fee is still $75 after 45 minutes of driving in one direction with ~1 hour being my max distance from Asheville proper.

-How many hours will you be at my rehearsal and wedding day?
+How many hours will you be at my wedding day?

 Will you have an assistant coordinator with you on wedding day?

-If the wedding has more than 150 guests an assistant will accompany me to help ensure that your wedding day runs smoothly.
+If the wedding has more than 150 guests an assistant will be present to help ensure that your wedding day runs smoothly.

 When is the best time to book your services?